 Let us analyze this EAP.
-The first rule encodes the impossibility to execute the action shoot(X) when the gun is unloaded.
-The static rule $moving(X) \leftarrow not dead(X)$ implies that, for any turkey X, moving(X) is true if dead(X) is false.
-Since this is the only rule for moving(X), it further holds that moving(X) is true iff dead(X) is true.
+Rule effect(\perp) \leftarrow shoot(X), not loaded encodes the impossibility to execute the action shoot(X) when the gun is unloaded.

+The static rule $moving(X) \leftarrow not \ dead(X)$ implies that, for any turkey tk, moving(tk) is true if dead(tk) is false.
+Since this is the unique rule for moving(tk) we obtain that moving(tk) is true iff dead(tk) is true.
 Notice that declaring moving(tk) as inertial, would result, in our description, in the possibility of having a moving dead turkey!
-This is why fluents moving(X) have not been declared as inertial.
 In fact, suppose we insert inertial(moving(X)) in the EAP above.
-Suppose further that moving(tk) is true at state s, that one shoots at tk and kills it.
-Since moving(tk) is an inertial fluent, in the resulting state dead(tk) is true, but moving(tk) remains true by inertia.
-Also notable is how effects that last only for one state, like the noise provoked by the shoot, are easily encoded.
-The last three dynamic rules on the left encode a non deterministic behaviour: each shoot action can either hit and kill a turkey, or miss it.
+Suppose further that moving(tk) is true at state s, that we shoot at tk and kill it.
+Since moving(tk) is an inertial fluent, in the resulting state dead(tk) is true but moving(tk) also remains true by inertia.
+Also notable is how effects that last only for one state, like the noise provoked by the shoot are easily encoded.
+The last three dynamic rules encodes a non deterministic behaviour, each shoot action can either hit and kill a turkey or miss it.

-To see how this EAP encodes the desired behaviour of this domain, consider the following example of evolution.
-In this example, to lightening the notation, we omit the negative literals belonging to interpretations.
-Let us consider the initial state $\{\}$ (which means that all fluents are false).
-The state will remain unchanged until some action is performed.
-If one load the gun, the program is updated with the external event $\{load\}$.
-In the unique successor state, the fluent loaded is true and nothing else changes.
-The truth value of loaded remains then unchanged (by inertia) until some other action is performed.
-The same applies to fluents dead(X).
-The fluents bang, missed(X), and hit(X) remain false by default.
-If one shoots at a specific turkey, say Smith, and the program is updated with the event shoot(smith), several things happen.
+We provide an example of a possible evolution.
+In the following we adopt the usual convention of the Stable Models semantics where we omit the negative literals belonging to an interpretation, hence any interpretation is represented as a set of atoms.
+Let us consider the initial state {}.
+The state will remain unchanged until we perform some action.
+If we load the the gun, the program is updated by the external event {load}.
+In the unique successor state, the fluent loaded is true and nothing else is changed.
+The truth value of the fluent remains unchanged (by inertia) until we perform some other action.
+The same applies for the fluents dead(t) where tk is any turkey.
+The fluents bang, missed(tk), hit(tk)remains false by default.
+If we shoot at a specific turkey (let us call the turkey Smith) we update the program with the event shoot(smith).
+Now several things happen.
 First, loaded becomes false, and bang becomes true, as an effect of the action.
-Moreover, the rules:

-$$\begin{array}{l} hit(smith) \leftarrow not \; missed(smith) \\ missed(smith) \leftarrow not \; hit(smith) \\ dead(smith) \leftarrow hit(smith) \end{array}$$ are considered as rules of the domain for one state.
-As a consequence, there are two possible resulting states.
-In the first one, missed(smith) is true, and all the others fluents are false.
-In the second one hit(smith) is true, missed(smith) is false and, by the rule $dead(smith) \leftarrow hit(smith)$, the fluent dead(smith) becomes true.
-In both the resulting states, nothing happens to the truth value of the fluents dead(X), hit(X), and dead(X) for $X \neq smith$.
+Moreover, the rules $hit(smith) \leftarrow missed(smith)$ and $missed(smith) \leftarrow missed(smith)$ hit(smith) are considered as rules of the domain for one state.
+As a consequence we can have two possible resulting states.
+In the first one missed(smith) is true, and all the others fluents are false.
+In the second one hit(smith) is true, missed(smith) is false and, by the static rule $dead(X) \leftarrow hit(X)$, the fluent dead(smith) becomes true.
+In both the resulting states, nothing happens to the truth value of dead(tk), hit(tk) and dead(tk) for $tk \neq smith$.